Yale-LILY/dart/README.md

 ```

 ## Data Content and Format
-The dataset consists of JSON files in `train`, `dev`, `test` folders.
+Data is available in `data` folder.
+The dataset consists of JSON files in `data/train`, `data/dev`, `data/test` folders.
 Each JSON file contains some or all of the following fields:
 - `dataset`: the data source
 - `id`: the id of the table
 - `mturk`: from MTurk annotation or not